 8. Combine Techniques

-Now work the drill bit using all of the techniques, making sure you rotate the bit 180 degrees across the surface of the wheel.
+Now work the drill bit using each technique, making sure you rotate the bit 180 degrees across the surface of the wheel.

 9. Repeat

-It may take some time and practice to achieve perfect results where the angles on the tip are equal.
-With experience comes better accuracy.
+It may a few attempts to achieve the desired results where the angles on the tip are equal.
+With experience, this will become easier.
 Keep working the bit until you are satisfied.

 10. Drill a Test Hole

-To check how the bit cuts, grab some scrap wood and make a few test holes.
-If you are happy, switch the grinder off and pat yourself on the back.
-If not, go back to grinding until you achieve the desired result.
+To check how the bit drills, grab a piece of scrap wood and make a few test holes in it.
+If the drill works properly, you can continue using it as normal.
+If not, you might need to do some more grinding until you achieve the desired result.

-- Use Clamps: You need to stop your material from moving when making precise holes.
-Clamps hold your project in place, leaving your hands free to concentrate on the important things.
+- Use Clamps: You need to prevent the material from moving if you want to drill precise holes.
+Clamps will hold your project in place, leaving your hands free to focus on your work.

 - Deburr the Hole: Don’t worry about buying an expensive deburring tool.
-Place an oversized twist bit in the hole and turn it by hand.
-It removes any shards and deburrs the surface of the hole.
+You can simply place an oversized twist bit in the hole and turn it by hand.
+This will remove any shards and deburr the surface of the hole.

-- Take It Slowly: Drilling through metal requires more torque and less speed.
+- Take It Slow: Drilling through metal requires more torque and less speed.
 The harder the material, the slower you should go.
-At faster speeds, you run the risk of wearing out your drill bit because you increase the friction and the heat.
+At faster speeds, you run the risk of wearing out your drill bit due to the increased friction and heat.